“The things you do for yourself are gone when you are gone but the things you do for others remain as your legacy.” Kalu Ndukwe Kalu

 In memory of Late Abolaji Shonubi, his loved ones created this fund in his name, as a signature of what he held dear, imprinting his name in the sands of time, and in the heart of every child that would be aided through the fund.
 “Being a father figure to as many fatherless children”

 FOH believes in creating memories, impacting and transforming lives through Education.
 That’s why we share this burden and partner in this to ensure that this memory and legacy is sustained.

-The scholarship fund spans for a five year period for each child, and currently has 2 children enrolled in JSS 1 as at February, 2021 with more children to be taken on board.
+The scholarship fund spans for a five year period for each child, and currently has 5 children enrolled in school as at September, 2022.
 The fund caters majorly for enrollment fees, uniforms, writing materials and basic textbooks, transport stipends of the children among others.
 While the Foundation closely monitors the fund, mentors and takes the beneficiaries of the scholarship through informal trainings.
 Meet Abolaji Shonubi Scholarship Beneficiaries

 ABOUT ABOLAJI SHONUBI

 Late Mr. Abolaji Oluwafemi Shonubi was born on the 1st of June, 1972 in London, UK.
 Abolaji aka Bola was the fourth child of six children for his mother and the third child of twelve children for his father.
 He was born in Hackney Hospital in London to Mr. Alfred Shonubi and Mrs. Abike Shonubi.
 The family moved back to Nigeria when Bola was just 18 months.
 He lived in Nigeria until the age of 17 years and returned to UK to continue his study.
 While in Nigeria he finished his primary school at St Peter’s Anglican Primary School and went on to Oregun High School for his Secondary School.
 He attended the university of Shefffield.